-If you are interested in hiring an editor, we recommend searching Austin Freelancers or the national Editorial Freelancers Association (not affiliated with the UWC).
+If you are interested in hiring an editor, visit our “Hire an Editor” page.
+We recommend searching Austin Freelancers or the national Editorial Freelancers Association (not affiliated with the UWC).
 For general guidance on copyediting services, we recommend Professor Wendy Laura Belcher’s overview: how to hire and work with an academic copyeditor.

 In our interdisciplinary Peer Workshop groups, you’ll have the opportunity to exchange questions and constructive comments on drafts with readers outside of your field.
 This approach provides valuable preparation for sharing your writing with interdisciplinary audiences, such as hiring committees and grant proposal reviewers.

 If you’re interested in forming your own group, among friends or in your department, the UWC’s presentation on Starting a Writing Group can help you get started.
 For more information on group availability, or to request a presentation visit, please contact Sara Saylor at firstname.lastname@example.org.